 Bodie is a Bartlett resident with family roots to Attitash's founding.
 Following his own successful racing career, he coached for AAEF, Bretton Woods, and several colleges such as Dartmouth, Plymouth State, Sierra Nevada, and Westminster in UT.
 He's worked with youth racers at all levels of development, including those at a very high level such as NORAM's, Europa Cup, and even some that have skied World Cup.

-Bodie took a leave from coaching over the past few years, but you've probably seen him on the hill.
+After taking a few years leave from coaching, he's been back with AAEF in full force for several seasons.
 Not only does he know our program and Attitash well, Bodie brings great first-hand knowledge of racing's institutions and athlete progression.

 CHARNA (MAZUR) CUMMINGS